 Unlikely- suing somebody for $150 is simply not worth the time or effort.
-The filing fee alone for Small Claims Court is $100.00 not even counting the service fees, attorney fees, and the time and effort required to send the loss prevention employee witness to the alleged crime.
-The other main barrier to suing a NC resident is the general difficulty in collection civil judgments due to the general prohibition on wage garnishment for most debts in NC.
+The filing fee alone for Small Claims Court is $100.00 not even counting the service fees, attorney fees, and the time and effort required to send the loss prevention employee witness to the alleged crime to court to testify.
+The other main barrier to suing a North Carolina resident is the general difficulty in collecting civil judgments due to the general prohibition on wage garnishment for most debts in NC.

 Not necessarily.
 Many lawsuits or potential lawsuits are settled without any admission of liability simply to avoid the hassle and expense of litigation.

 Will failure to pay appear on my credit report?

 That might be the one big unknown regarding the alleged debt.
 Despite never seeing a refusal to pay appear on a credit report that may be a possible concern of refusing to pay.

 NCGS § 1-538.2.
 Civil liability for larceny, shoplifting, theft by employee, embezzlement, and obtaining property by false pretense.